 Firecracker microVMs

 Hardware-level isolation, not a shared kernel.
 Every sandbox is a real VM with its own kernel, so untrusted code stays contained.
-Not a container.
-Not a chroot.

 $ qbox spawn --template python-3.12→ scheduling on host fc-02 [ok]→ booting firecracker microvm [ok]→ restoring template snapshot [ok]→ guest agent ready [ok]→ sandbox sb_7a3f running$ qbox shell sb_7a3froot@sb_7a3f:~# python -c "import torch; print(torch.__version__)"2.4.1+cu121root@sb_7a3f:~# echo "hello from inside a microVM"hello from inside a microVMroot@sb_7a3f:~# _

 Hardware-level isolation, not a shared kernel.
 Every sandbox is a real VM with its own kernel, so untrusted code stays contained.
-Not a container.
-Not a chroot.

 Open an interactive shell into the microVM.
 Run one-off commands.
 Browse and download files.
 Tail structured logs as they arrive.
 All over a private channel between the control plane and the guest — no public SSH, no inbound exposure on the sandbox.